SeoulSKY/safe-zone-system/README.md

 * [NodeJS 16](https://nodejs.org/en/)
 * [Android Studio](https://developer.android.com/studio/install)
   * Ensure `$ANDROID_HOME` and `$ANDROID_SDK` environment variables available.
 These are used by Expo to connect to an android emulator.
   * Create an emulator that has a browser available.
+An actual browser like Google Chrome is required, WebView does not work.
     * Pixel 5, API: 29
 * [Docker](https://docs.docker.com/get-docker/)
 * [Docker Compose](https://docs.docker.com/compose/install/)